Key Takeaways

 Nutritional and sleep science continues to change and evolve.
 We learn more about sleep hormones, nutrients, and the specialized neurotransmitters that relax, rejuvenate, and renew us every day.

-One thing that all research is consistent about, however, is that there are a myriad of easy-to-get, inexpensive foods that might help you fall asleep better at night and promote better sleep quality.
-What we have learned to help establish an excellent overall sleep routine is just as important.
+One thing that all research is consistent about, however, is that there are a myriad of easy-to-get, inexpensive foods that help you sleep better at night and promote better sleep quality.